HKinslow/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+    .forEach doesn't actually return anything and .map utilizes return values and returns a new Array of the same size.

 2. What is the difference between a function and a method?

+    A method is something you call on a function.

 3. What is closure?

 4. Describe the four rules of the 'this' keyword.